 Oświadczenie na temat nowoczesnego niewolnictwa

-This Statement sets out the steps we have taken during 2020 to ensure slavery and human trafficking is not taking place in our businesses or our supply chain.
-It reflects the progress that we have made on the actions and initiatives we outlined in our 2019 statement and explains the steps we aim to take in the coming year.
+This Statement sets out the steps we have taken during the financial year ended 31 December 2022 to ensure slavery and human trafficking is not taking place in our businesses or our supply chain.
+It is intended to provide an update on our progress with strengthening our modern slavery risk management framework and explains the steps we aim to take in the coming year.

 Engaging with our suppliers

 Our Procurement and Global Supply Chain (GSC) teams co-ordinate commodity specific strategies and bring consistency to our Supplier Relationship Management processes with the goal of transitioning to a supply base that enables us to be responsive to our customers while reducing our inventories and meeting high ethical and technical standards.

 Our supplier selection and approval procedures consider several criteria, including Environmental, Social and Governance (ESG) pre-requisites, financial stability, supply chain and logistics, quality assurance, technical capability, and self-driven continuous improvement.
 The ESG elements include questions on child labour, modern slavery, bribery and corruption, and discrimination.
 We require our suppliers to meet applicable legal requirements for Health, Safety and Environment.
 If appropriate, the selection process may involve a site visit.